 The Kolomela mine is located 22km from Postmasburg in the Northern Cape province of South Africa.
 The mine produces direct shipping iron ore.

-The Kolomela mine is operated by the Anglo American group company Kumba Iron Ore through its subsidiary Sishen Iron Ore Company (SIOC).
-SIOC is owned 73.9% by Kumba and 26.1% by Black Economic Empowerment (BEE) shareholders.
+The mine is operated by the Anglo American group company Kumba Iron Ore through its subsidiary Sishen Iron Ore Company (SIOC).
+SIOC is 76.3% owned by Kumba while the remaining interest is held by Black Economic Empowerment (BEE) shareholders.

-Anglo American holds a 69.7% stake in Kumba.
-Industrial Development Corporation holds a 12.9% stake and the minority interests account for the remaining 17.4% stake in Kumba.
+Anglo American holds a 64.7% stake in Kumba.
+Industrial Development Corporation holds 14% and the remaining is free float.

-The Kolomela mine consists of seven open pits including Leeuwfontein, Welgevonden, Kapstevel and Klipbankfontein.
-The mine started commercial production in December 2011 and was awarded ISO 14001 certification in July 2013.
-Kolomela's life is estimated to be 29 years, with potential for further expansion.
+The mine consists of seven open pits, including Leeuwfontein, Welgevonden, Kapstevel and Klipbankfontein.
+It started commercial production in December 2011 and was awarded ISO 14001 certification in July 2013.
+Kolomela’s life is estimated to be 14 years, with potential for further expansion.

 Formerly known as the Sishen South project, the Kolomela mine project is a direct shipping iron ore project completed in late 2011.
-The project achieved surpassed the expected full-scale production capacity of nine million tonnes per annum (mtpa) in 2013.
+The project surpassed the expected full-scale production capacity of nine million tonnes per annum (Mtpa) in 2013.